lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 * From Conway's Law: existing organisational models are redundant }

-\include{_simulation/includes/the-moniac.md}
-\include{_ai/includes/processor-ham.md}
-\include{_data-science/includes/new-flow-of-information-ham.md}

-\notes{Generative AI provides organizations with what I call "Human-Analogue Machines" (HAMs) - systems that can process and generate information at scales far beyond human capacity, but that still require human oversight and judgment for critical decisions.
+\include{_ai/includes/human-analogue-machines.md}

-The challenge for business leaders is that we know our current approaches to AI implementation are likely insufficient, but we don't yet know exactly how they're insufficient.
+\notes{The new challenge for business leaders is that we know our current approaches to digital systems are totally inappropriate, but we don't yet know exactly how they're insufficient.
 This requires experimentation and adaptive strategy rather than rigid planning.}

+\include{_ai/includes/bandwidth-vs-complexity.md}
+\define{noSlideTitle}
+\include{_atomic-human/includes/nothing-to-worry-about.md}
+\undef{noSlideTitle}

 \newslide{The Strategic Challenge}

 \slides{
-* We know everything we're doing now is inadequate
+* We know everything we're doing now is inadequate/anachronistic
 * We don't know exactly how it's inadequate
 * Traditional "plan-then-execute" approaches won't work
 * Need adaptive, learning-oriented strategies